rocket2guns/StationeersDedicatedServerGuide/README.md

 ## Commands

 All commands prefixed with a `-` are a launch command, most of which can also be used during runtime as well.
-Runtime commands are the same name but with the `-`.
+Runtime commands are the same name but without the `-`.

 **Example:** `-load "My Saved Game"` becomes `load "My Saved Game"`